Dagaalty: Production

 Principal photography began on 27 December 2018 in Chennai.
 Shooting wrapped up in September 2019.
 This is the biggest budget film in Actor Santhanam's career so far.
 Vijay Anand was an Associate of Director Shankar.

 Soundtrack

 The soundtrack and background scores are all composed by Vijaynarain.
 Star Music India has acquired the audio rights.

 Marketing

 The film's first look was released in June 2019.
-Teaser was released in 1 December 2019 after announcements in the film director's Twitter handle.
+Teaser was released on 1 December 2019 after announcements in the film director's Twitter handle.
 The film was released on 31 January 2020.